Fernando Sánchez Campos

-Fernando Felipe Sánchez Campos was born on January 13, 1974, in Costa Rica.
-He is a Costa Rican politician.
+Fernando Felipe Sánchez Campos (born January 13, 1974) is a Costa Rican politician.

 Biography

-Early life and education

-Fernando Sánchez Campos was born on January 13, 1974, in San José, Costa Rica.
-He is married to María del Milagro Linares-Martín, and they have two children named Fernando Felipe and María Pía.
-The Sánchez-Linares family is actively involved in the Nuestra Señora de Los Ángeles Parrish in Heredia, Costa Rica.
+Fernando Felipe Sánchez Campos was born in San José, Costa Rica, on January 13, 1974.
+Married to María del Milagro Linares-Martín, together they have two children: Fernando Felipe and María Pía.

-In terms of his academic background, Fernando Sánchez has held various positions at academic institutions such as the University of Costa Rica, INCAE Business School, the University of Oxford, the University of Salamanca, and the Catholic University of Valencia.
-He has worked as a consultant for the Inter-American Institute of Human Rights (IIHR) and the Centro de Asesoría y Promoción Electoral (CAPEL).
-Currently, he serves as the Rector of the Catholic University of Costa Rica (UCAT) and holds the position of Second Vice President of the Organización de Universidades Católicas de América Latina y el Caribe (ODUCAL) for the Mexico, Central America, and the Caribbean sub-region.
-He has recently become a member of the Board of Directors of the International Federation of Catholic Universities (IFCU).
+In terms of academic experience, he has served as rector, professor, tutor, researcher, guest speaker, and consultant at several academic institutions such as the University of Costa Rica and INCAE Business School, as well as at the University of Oxford, the University of Salamanca, and the Catholic University of Valencia.
+In addition, he has worked as a consultant for the Inter-American Institute of Human Rights (IIHR), specifically at the Centro de Asesoría y Promoción Electoral (CAPEL).
+Nowadays he serves as Rector Magnífico at the Catholic University of Costa Rica (UCAT), the official university of the Costa Rican Episcopal Conference (CECOR).

+Likewise, he is currently First Vice President of the Organización de Universidades Católicas de América Latina y el Caribe (ODUCAL), Mexico, Central America and the Caribbean sub Region; and Vicepresident of the Asociación Unidad de Rectores de las Universidades Privadas de Costa Rica (UNIRE).
+Additionally, he has served as President of the Red de Universidades Católicas de América Central (RUCAC) and Vice President of the International Federation of Catholic Universities (IFCU).

-Fernando Sánchez holds a Ph.D. in Politics from the University of Oxford, a master's degree in Business Administration from INCAE Business School, and a BA in Political Science from the University of Costa Rica.
-He is the author of eight published books and has contributed chapters to various books and academic articles.
-He regularly contributes to national newspapers in Costa Rica and has received several prizes, distinctions, and honors both in Costa Rica and internationally.
-Fernando Sánchez is a native Spanish speaker and is also proficient in English and Italian.
+Sánchez holds a Ph.D.
+(D.Phil.) in Politics by the University of Oxford (UK), a Master’s degree in Business Administration by INCAE Business School (Costa Rica), and a BA in Political Science by the University of Costa Rica (UCR).
+He has published eleven books and has also written several chapters in different books and various academic articles.
+Likewise, he has been awarded several prizes, distinctions and honors (in Costa Rica, Colombia, the UK, Spain, Italy and Vatican City).
+Fernando Sánchez is a Spanish native speaker and has fluent knowledge of English and Italian.

+Sánchez was recently appointed as a full member of the Hispanic American Academy of Doctors.